 Don't use flea prevention meant for a dog on a cat.
 That can be life-threatening.

-Your pet’s doc can recommend the type of prevention that will keep fleas from hitching a ride on Spot or Fluffy again.
+Your pet’s vet can recommend the type of prevention that will keep fleas from hitching a ride on Spot or Fluffy again.
 It comes in different forms:

 - Topical (like a liquid or gel applied to your pet’s skin)

-- Oral (taken as a kind of pill or treat)
+- Oral (taken as a pill or treat)

 - Flea collars